DinoChiesa/Apigee-Proxy-Revision-Cleaner-Job/README.md

 each proxy that you prefer.
 While it avoids the tedious clicking through the UI, it does require manually executing the script every so often.

-To automate this, I produced this repository which provide screipts that provision that script as a Cloud Run job that runs on a schedule.
-The result is you can have that script run on a nightly basis, keeping only the number of old revisions you like.
+To automate this, I produced this repository which provide bash scripts that provision that nodejs script as a Cloud Run job that runs on a schedule.
+The result is you can have that nodejs script run on a nightly basis (or weekly, or hourly, etc.), keeping only the number of old revisions you like.

 ## Deploying this on your own